 In fiction, canon is the conceptual material accepted as "official" in a fictional universe's fan base.— Wikipedia

 If you're allowed and encouraged to have exotic color combinations, such as pink pelt markings or purple eyes, then that decision is up to you.
-In a strictly canon Warriors roleplay, your options will be much more limited.
-Following the rules set down in a roleplay is important - it shows your genuine interest in participating and ensures that you won't be warned or kicked from the roleplay.
+In a strictly canon roleplay, your options will be much more limited.
+Following the rules set down in a roleplay is important—it shows your genuine interest in participating and ensures that you won't be warned or kicked from the roleplay.

 Background: The Four Clans

-In the Warriors book series, there are four main Clans: ThunderClan, RiverClan, WindClan and ShadowClan.ThunderClan lives in the forest in a small clearing between the trees.
+In the Warriors book series, there are four main Clans: ThunderClan, RiverClan, WindClan, and ShadowClan.ThunderClan lives in the forest in a small clearing between the trees.
 Because of their location, they specialize in successfully stalking prey through the forest.
 RiverClan lives next to the river and survives primarily off of fish.
 Unlike the other cats, they also make expert swimmers.
-WindClan lives close to a human farm, has more knowledge of humans than the other Clans, and are known for being swift on their paws in catching rabbits.
-ShadowClan is recognized for their stealth and having darker minds and intentions.
-They will eat whatever they can get their paws on - frogs, lizards, rats and even crow food (animal carcasses).
+WindClan lives close to a human farm has more knowledge of humans than the other Clans, and is known for being swift on their paws in catching rabbits.
+ShadowClan is recognized for its stealth and having darker minds and intentions.
+They will eat whatever they can get their paws on—frogs, lizards, rats and even crow food (animal carcasses).

 Another Clan, SkyClan, is introduced later in the series as having been kicked from their land after an invasion by humans.
 The cats lose contact with other Clans until they are rediscovered and rebuilt by Firestar.
 They have the ability to jump great heights as well as tougher paw pads.
 In the sixth book, a group of feral cats calling themselves BloodClan make an appearance, but do not follow traditional Clan ways and have no faith in StarClan.
 BloodClan is defeated and no longer exists.